neovim/packspec/README.md

-# Plugin metadata specification
+# The Neovim package specification

+The neovim package specification consists of two components.
+* Guidelines which provide guidance to package authors, and
+* the `packspec` file format

+This specification is an effort to improve the consistency and reliability of neovim packages.

+# Guidelines for plugin authors.

+### Semantic versioning

+All Neovim packages should be [semantically versioned](https://semver.org/).
+While other versioning schema have uses, semver allows for plugin managers to provide smart dependency resolution.

+# The `packspec` file
 The neovim package specification supports a single, top-level package metadata file.
-This file can be *either* 'plugin.lua' or 'plugin.json'.
+This file can be *either* 'packspec.lua' or 'packspec.json'.
 The format is loosely based on the [Rockspec Format](https://github.com/luarocks/luarocks/wiki/Rockspec-format) and can contain the following fields:

 * `package` (String) the name of the package

 * `version` (String) the version of the package.
 Should obey semantic versioning conventions, for example `0.1.0`.
 Plugins should have a git commit with a `tag` matching this version.
 For all version identifiers, implementation should check for a `version` prefixed with `v` in the git repository, as this is a common convention.

-* `specification_version` (String) the current specification version.
+* `packspec` (String) the current specification version.
 (0.1.0) at this time.

 * `source` (String) The URL of the package source archive.
 Examples: "http://github.com/downloads/keplerproject/wsapi/wsapi-1.3.4.tar.gz", "git://github.com/keplerproject/wsapi.git".
 Different protocols are supported: